Discovering Properties of Inflectional Morphology in Neural Emergent Communication: EmCom Experiments

 To shed more light on the compositionality of naturalistic communication schemes, we compare the TopSim of emergent and natural languages in the inflection Attr-Val setting in Figure~\ref{fig:infl_topsims}, including emergent languages with the articulation pressure.
-Compared to natural languages, TopSim for emergent languages was low, except for one instance with a TopSim of .507 (in the range of natural languages).
-Interestingly, the articulation pressure resulted in a small decrease in TopSim, including one outlier language which had negative TopSim despite exceeding 90\% reconstruction accuracy.
-Together, this suggests that emergent languages still have room for improvement in achieving humanlike topographic similarity, and there may remain more pressures toward this to identify and explore.
+Compared to natural languages, TopSim for emergent languages was low, except for one instance with a TopSim of .507 (in the range of natural languages). \revision{In the 42 $\times$ 2 $\times$ 2 $\times$ 2 and 42 $\times$ 6 settings, but not in the 42 $\times$ 2 $\times$ 3 setting, the articulation pressure resulted in a significant increase in TopSim.
+There seems to be a complex interplay between this constraint and the specific attribute-value setup, which we leave for future work to explore in more detail.} Together, this suggests that emergent languages still have room for improvement in achieving humanlike topographic similarity, and there may remain more pressures toward this to identify and explore.